 But to my surprise, he declined my suggestion because he wanted to be focused in looking for a permanent office job.
 At the back of mind, I thought that since he already had money problems and had no income, it was financial suicide to carry on like this.
 The more he dragged, the harder it would be difficult for him to find a job.
-This was because prospective employer would question his “hunger” and queried why he was jobless for so long.

 Over one million copies sold in cloth and paper formats of the two previous editions, a New York Times bestselling book, The Warren Buffett Way, is now completely revised to cater for the new generation of investors.
 With additional chapters on the important distinctions between investment and trading; and the examination of Buffett’s most successful disciples, the third edition focuses on the timeless principles and strategies behind Buffett’s extraordinary investment success.